 OOS CELEBRATES 10 YEARS!

 Not only will this event give you a chance to head south to meet the first big wave of spring migration, you'll also get to enjoy excellent presentations, the charm of the Shawnee State Park lodge, and the wonderful fellowship of a bunch of fun, avid birders.
 Speakers include Brian Zwiebel (bird photography), Scott Albaugh (warblers), Matt Shumar (Ohio's breeding birds), Jim McCormac (birding in 2014), Cheryl Harner (flora of Shawnee), John Howard (butterflies of Shawnee and Adams County) and Jenny Richards ( passing it on for the future).
 Check out our fabulous field trip offerings - 14 to choose from - on the registration page!
-If you are interested in being a vendor, please contact firstname.lastname@example.org.
+If you are interested in being a vendor, please contact email@example.com.
 Don't miss celebrating the OOS's 10th anniversary, register today!
+A special thanks to our sponsors, the ODNR Division of Wildlife and Bird Watchers Digest.

 We are proud to announce that the winner of the OOS Birding Selfie Photo Contest is Anna Wittmer!
 Congratulations Anna!
 We want to give a big thank you to all the birders who participated in our first contest.
 Stay tuned for more fun contests in the near future!